Ukraine hands President Zelenskiy's party a majority: polls | The China Post

 Reaching for absolute majority

-It remains unclear whether Zelenskiy’s Servant of the People may need to form a coalition with one or more parties to govern.
+It still remains unclear whether Servant of the People will need to form a coalition with one or more parties to govern.

 Nearly 200 of the 424 seats in Ukraine’s parliament are filled by directly elected candidates, while the rest are voted in through party lists.

-Golos, the newly-formed party of rock star Svyatoslav Vakarchuk, won 6.3% of the vote, while the pro-Kremlin Opposition Platform-For Life received 11.5%.
+Golos, the newly formed party of rock star Svyatoslav Vakarchuk, won 6.3% of the vote.
+Other parties have apparently failed to clear the 5% barrier to enter the assembly.

 Ex-entertainers eye coalition

-Zelenskiy has already signaled he is willing to discuss a coalition with Vakarchuk if Servant of the People falls short of the majority.
+Zelenskiy has already signaled he is willing to discuss a coalition with Vakarchuk if Servant of the People falls short of the majority in parliament.

 “We invite Mr. Vakarchuk to talk,” Zelenskiy said at his election headquarters.